saubhik/bb-slotter/README.md

 ## Example of env vars

-These environment variables must be present while building the (executable) docker image.
+These environment variables must be present while building the (executable) docker image using `make build`.

 ```bash
 FROM_ADDR=...